roe-dl/weewx-snmp/README.md

   to save to database and to display in skins.
   If omitted, the extension tries to determine the unit group by the unit.
+* `sql_datatype`: If specified, this datatype is used when creating the database table.
+Default is `REAL` if omitted.
+This entry can be used for string data especially.
+An example for a string datatype is `VARCHAR(30)`.

 See [WeeWX Customization Guide](http://www.weewx.com/docs/customizing.htm#units) for a list of predefined units and unit groups.